-We finish this section by giving two examples of exchange graphs, one of them showing that $\EGb(\colsur)$ is not connected in general.
-We define $\EG_\w(\ol{\surf})$ to be the exchange graph of $\w$-mixed-angulations of the undecorated collapsed surface $\ol{\surf}$.
+We finish this section by giving an example of exchange graphs, showing that $\EGb(\colsur)$ is not connected in general.
+We define $\EG_\w(\ol{\surf})$ to be the exchange graph of partial triangulations of the undecorated collapsed surface $\ol{\surf}$.
 This graph is easy to draw if the mapping class group of~$\ol{\surf}$ is finite and captures some connectivity information of the principal part for the following reason: